teddyoweh/Cloakr/docs/upgrade-from-v1.md

 ## Upgrading to Cloakr ::pro

-Some of the Cloakr features are no longer available on our free server, such as custom subdomains, or the newly added TCP port sharing.
+Some Cloakr features are not available on our free server and require self-hosting or a Pro plan.
+These features include custom subdomains, or the newly added sharing of TCP ports.

-If you want to upgrade your existing authentication token to Cloakr Pro, please [create a new Cloakr account](/register) where you will receive a fresh authentication token and can then upgrade to Cloakr Pro.
+If you want to upgrade your existing setup to Cloakr Pro, please [create a new Cloakr account](/register) and you get a new authentication token that can upgrade to Cloakr Pro.